SubashchandrabossP9788/Weather-report/README.md

 # 🌦️ Weather Report Web App

 A lightweight and responsive weather dashboard that allows users to search for any city's current weather using the OpenWeather API.
-Built using **React.js** and deployed on **Netlify**.
+Built using **React.js** and deployed on **Vercel**.

 ---